Thulium-Drake/ansible-role-firewalld/README.md

 Limitations:
 * The role does not support direct rules in FirewallD, as the Ansible modules used also do not support them.
-* FirewallD port forwards are only supported using rich rules (the port_forwards setup in the module is weird...)
 * When pruning is enabled, take your time to check how your rich rule is saved, the order of the arguments matters in detecting 'rogue' rules to prune.

 # Usage